-- Run a 3-conductor low-voltage (24V) wire through the wall until it reaches the HRV/ ERV. - 2.
-Connect each wire to the timer switch according to its respective color. - 3.
-Connect the 3 wires to the HRV/ERV's terminal block according to their colors. - 4.
+- 1. Run a 3-conductor low-voltage (24V) wire through the wall until it reaches the ERV. - 2.
+Connect each wire to the timer switch according to its respective color. - Connect the 3 wires to the ERV's terminal block according to their colors.
+Wires must be sized for 24V. - 4.
 Screw the backside of the control panel to the wall.
 Use the mounting screws to secure the top section into place.